 Online shopping has changed how we purchase everything from books to birthday gifts.
-It’s so easy to just page through a list of items while stretched out on your couch, and sometimes too easy to hit that “buy it now” button.
+It’s so easy to page through a list of items while stretched out on your couch, and sometimes too convenient to hit that “buy it now” button.

 But online shopping isn’t for everything.
-Just because you can order a swimming pool online, or a 72-pound bag of dog food, doesn’t mean you should.
-Obvious factors to consider include shipping costs, ease of returns, reliability of the seller and, of course, cost.
+Just because you can order a swimming pool online — or a 72-pound bag of dog food — doesn’t mean you should.

-Here’s a look at some items that we think you should probably buy the old-fashioned way — in person.
+Here’s a look at some items that you should buy the old-fashioned way — in person.

-It is, however, worthwhile to look for used instruments, especially for kids who are first starting out.
-The secret here is to look for a local music store that has used instruments, or on Craigslist to see used products from sellers in your area.
-That way you can see and hear them before putting your money down.
+Instead, look in person for used instruments, especially for kids who are first starting out.
+Visit a local music store that has used instruments, or check out Craigslist to see used products from sellers in your area.

 Here’s more on this topic: “8 Tips for Buying Your Next Car for Less.”